NaraMB/TerraformTemplate/README.md

 resources.
 It helps in avoiding clutter in the root module and makes the code more readable and maintainable especially with large projects.

-Terraform also recommends to use modules cautiously without causing too many nested blocks!
+Terraform also recommends using modules cautiously without causing too many nested blocks!
 In real world scenario, one module per resource or a group of resources is a good practice depending on the complexity of the project.